-Investment returns will vary over time and return targets may or may not be achieved in any given year, particularly in periods of market turmoil.
-Maintaining a focus on longer-term time periods is critical, as these are the relevant time periods in which pension systems operate for their beneficiaries.
+Investment returns will vary over time, and return targets may or may not be achieved in any given year, particularly in periods of market turmoil.
+Maintaining a focus on the long term is critical, as this is the relevant time frame in which pension systems operate for their beneficiaries.